-Wow was this easy and delicious!!!
-First off, my dad brought home a cut of meat that I had never seen before … it said it was a Boneless Beef Chuck Eye Steak … yikes.
+Wow was this beef braised in a crock pot so easy and delicious!!!
+My dad brought home a cut of meat that I had never seen before … the label said it was a Boneless Beef Chuck Eye Steak … yikes.
 He suggested I braise it because it was a tougher cut of meat.
 I had no idea what braising truly meant … so I looked it up.

 Braising is similar to stewing except that when you braise meat you sear the meat on all sides and then cook it in liquid that only comes halfway up the cut of meat.
 When you stew meat, you sear the meat on all sides and then cover the meat in liquid.
 Who knew?

 How To Make Beef Braised in a Crock Pot

 4 slices of bacon

 2 – 4 large cuts of boneless beef chuck eye steak (or similar)